shayanushani/Blog/content/blog/Text-&-Emoji-Analytics/index.md

 ## Text Data

 One of our products at CarGurus is text & chat.
 This product features a button a user can click on when visiting a vehicle listing and message the dealership directly with any questions or  comments that they may have.
 The text is sent using Twilio's API and then stored in our Snowflake database.
 Curious about the data, I looked to conduct basic text and semantic analysis with a focus on cars and emojis.
-Emojis have fundamentally shifted the paradigm of how we communicate with one another, where one simple symbol can convey a range of emotions.
+Emojis are interesting as they have fundamentally shifted the paradigm of how we communicate with one another, where one simple symbol can convey a range of emotions.

 ## Normalization